THE FOLLOWING INFORMATION WILL HELP YOU BETTER UNDERSTAND THE PAINTBACK JOURNEY.

-Paintback accepts a maximum of 100 litres per visit (see example below), stowed in containers of not more than 20lt.
-This is to ensure that its collection points are not overwhelmed by large volumes of waste paint quickly.
-The container size limit ensures safe manual handling of the paint from your car at the collection point.
+Paintback accepts a maximum of 100 litres in volume per visit.
+This must be carried in containers no larger than 20 litres.
+See Example below.
+This is to ensure that Paintback collection sites are not overwhelmed by large volumes of waste paint quickly.
+The container size limit ensures safe manual handling of the paint from your vehicle at the collection point.

 You can return:

-The levy funds collected goes to Paintback Ltd, which is an independent, not-for-profit organisation.
+The levy funds collected will go to Paintback Ltd, which is an independent, not-for-profit organisation.

 Its governing rules ensure that these funds will be used to establish and operate the collection program and research new ways to repurpose unwanted paint materials.